wso2/security-tools/internal/js-dependency-scanner/README.md

    1. There are separate configurations for each product.
 Please check those configurations.
    2. Please provide github credential information in githubconfig.properties.
+   3. Please provide github accesstoken information in githubaccesstoken.properties.
-   3. Please provide jira (any issue ticket manager) credential information in issuecreatorconfig.properties.
+   4. Please provide jira (any issue ticket manager) credential information in issuecreatorconfig.properties.
-   4. Please provide jira ticket default ticket parameter values in jiraticketinfo.properties.
+   5. Please provide jira ticket default ticket parameter values in jiraticketinfo.properties.
-   5. Please check supported product list.
+   6. Please check supported product list.

 * How to use this tool?